snwilliams/cs370-term-project/README.md

 ### command use to build & run broject:
 * To use docker command you should be inside app directory.

-* `docker build --t cs370-project .` Here docker start execute the command and writes our image based on those commands and name our image as "cs370-project"
+* `docker build --tag cs370-project .` Here docker start execute the command and writes our image based on those commands and name our image as "cs370-project"

 * `docker run -p 8080:8080 -it --name=cs370-project cs370-project` Here we connect the container to the browser with port 8080.